Director: Dr. Rhonda Lewis

 The Applied Cognition & Expertise (ACE) lab investigates human performance and cognition in complex, dynamic, and often stressful operational settings.
 ACE seeks to Identify and define expertise in operational settings, understand the perceptual-cognitive basis for expertise and skilled performance, and design and validate solutions to mitigate error, accelerate learning, and improve resilience.
 Some topics of current interest to the lab are human factors of firearms and forensic science, police decision making and use of force under stress, CCTV security surveillance monitoring, mixed martial arts (MMA) judging, and emergency medical service (EMS) decision making.

-The primary focus of the Aviation Psychology and Human Factors lab concerns human factors and ergonomic design and evaluation of UAV Pilot and Sensor workstations and the development of design guidelines for UAV control interfaces.
-This lab is staffed by two PhD research scientists and one graduate student.
-It has Virtual research V8 HMD (head-mounted display), 2-sensor flock of birds motion tracker, CATIA V5 with Human Builder & Kinematics, and a flight simulator.
-This lab is affiliated with the National Institute of Aviation Research (NIAR, see below).
+The primary focus of the Aviation Psychology and Human Factors lab concerns human factors and ergonomic design and evaluation of UAV Pilot and Sensor workstations and the development of HMI design guidelines for UAV command and control interfaces.
+Our applied and theoretical research projects are designed to meet the immediate needs of our clients in regard of Human Information Processing, Human Computer Interaction, Automation, and Human Ergonomics.
+The lab is staffed by two research scientists and one graduate student, and is affiliated with the National Institute of Aviation Research.

 Director: Dr. Jibo He